Pelicans vs. Clippers Prediction & Picks - January 5

 Pelicans Performance Insights

-- This season the Pelicans are ranked 12th in the NBA in assists at 26.4 per game.
+- The Pelicans rank 12th in the NBA with 26.4 dimes per contest.

-- In terms of turnovers, New Orleans is 15th in the NBA in committing them (13 per game).
-It is 10th in forcing them (13.8 per game).
+- So far this year, New Orleans is committing 13 turnovers per game (15th-ranked in NBA) and forcing 13.8 turnovers per contest (10th-ranked).

+- With 11.5 treys per game, the Pelicans rank 25th in the NBA.
+They have a 37.3% shooting percentage from three-point land, which ranks 12th in the league.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.